 Your task.
 Using wrapped system calls, along with the provided ext2 structures you'll be creating a valid ext2 filesystem image that the kernel could mount.
 You'll be connecting the dots and learning that filesystems, like everything on your computer, are just a bunch of numbers with structure.
 You should try not to hard code as much as possible.
 I have set up defines for you to use for block numbers and inode numbers.
 The root directory is always inode 2 for 2 is defined by ext2.
 We'll be creating a 1 MiB ext2 file system with 1 KiB sized blocks and space for 128 inodes.
 You'll be creating 4 inodes: the root directory, the lost+found directory, a regular file named hello-world, and a symbolic link named hello which points to hello-world.
 You are provided with the inode for lost+found along with its directory block.
 The root directory and the lost+found should be owned by uid 0 and gid 0 (root).
 The owner should have read, write, and execute permissions.
 The group and other should have read and execute permissions.
 The hello-world file and hello symlink should be owned by uid 1000 and gid 1000 (typically the number of the first "normal" user).
-The owner should only be 12 bytes long and contain "Hello world" followed by a newline.
+The owner should have read and write permissions.
+The group and other should only have read permission.
+Your hello-world file should only be 12 bytes long and contain "Hello world" followed by a newline.